Let’s face it: a lot of people have problems with setting their advertising budget. Even more, people struggle with their digital marketing budget.

 Get and Organize Financial Information

 This is another thing you must do before you start planning your digital marketing budget.
 You absolutely need to get in hold with the company finances.
-This is crucial because you need to get everything organized and you need help from the cold, hard numbers.
+This is crucial because you need to get everything organized.
+You need the cold, hard numbers.

 Now listen to me very carefully: you can’t create a realistic online marketing budget if you have only estimates of numbers in sales etc.